Soil formation: Organisms

 The effects of ancient ecosystems are not as easily observed, and this challenges the understanding of soil formation.
 For example, the chernozems of the North American tallgrass prairie have a humus fraction nearly half of which is charcoal.
-This outcome was not anticipated because the antecedent prairie fire ecology capable of producing these distinct deep rich black soils is not easily observed.
-The role of soil engineers in the formation of charcoal-enriched horizons of Terra preta (Amazonian Black Earths) is now acknowledged and was verified experimentally on the pantropical earthworm Pontoscolex corethrurus.
+This outcome was not anticipated because the antecedent prairie fires capable of producing these distinct deep rich black soils are not easily observed.
+It is now accepted that Neolithic human-caused wildfires enriched soils in charcoal (also called black carbon) and played a prominent role in the formation of the fertile chernozems and terra preta, actively used for the sake of agriculture.

 Time

 Time is a factor in the interactions of all the above.
 While a mixture of sand, silt and clay constitute the texture of a soil and the aggregation of those components produces peds, the development of a distinct B horizon marks the development of a soil or pedogenesis.
 With time, soils will evolve features that depend on the interplay of the prior listed soil-forming factors.
 It takes decades to several thousand years for a soil to develop a profile, although the notion of soil development has been criticized, soil being in a constant state-of-change under the influence of fluctuating soil-forming factors.
 That time period depends strongly on climate, parent material, relief, and biotic activity.
 For example, recently deposited material from a flood exhibits no soil development as there has not been enough time for the material to form a structure that further defines soil.
 The original soil surface is buried, and the formation process must begin anew for this deposit.
 Over time the soil will develop a profile that depends on the intensities of biota and climate.
 While a soil can achieve relative stability of its properties for extended periods, the soil life cycle ultimately ends in soil conditions that leave it vulnerable to erosion.
 Despite the inevitability of soil retrogression and degradation, most soil cycles are long.

 Soil-forming factors continue to affect soils during their existence, even on stable landscapes that are long-enduring, some for millions of years.
 Materials are deposited on top or are blown or washed from the surface.
 With additions, removals and alterations, soils are always subject to new conditions.
 Whether these are slow or rapid changes depends on climate, topography and biological activity.

 Time as a soil-forming factor may be investigated by studying soil chronosequences, in which soils of different ages but with minor differences in other soil-forming factors can be compared.
 Paleosols are soils formed during previous soil forming conditions.